elefAntti/uprising_simulator/README.md

 There are two bots per team, the objective is to push the red balls to opponents corner and green balls to your own corner.
 If a player gets three green balls in their corner, they lose.
-Otherwise the game ends as all the balls have been scored or after a time limit (not implemented yet)
+Otherwise the game ends as all the balls have been scored or after a time limit.
+In this version the time limit is 30s, but in real game it would be 2m 30s.

 In the bots.simple module there are couple of simple test programs to play against.
 You can select "Human" as the player to control that bot with arrow keys.